 This final one is somewhat murky, but it’s probably the most important.
 First of all, it’s hard to want to be seen in public sans-makeup when your face looks like mine did in the beginning.
 Do it anyways; be brazen.
 Second, so much of what’s going on with skin and gut all comes back to the emotional and mental health.
 If you truly want to get better, you will need to focus on this.
 During the thick of mine, we had just gotten Samarah.
 I wasn’t sleeping, and I was barely eating.
 I was working out a lot, and was constantly stressed that someone would take Sam from us.
 And then, I was stressed about what was going on inside my body.
 Why did I feel so miserable?
 Why was my face so sore and unpleasant?
 I should have dealt with all the hard stuff back then, but didn’t.
 I do today, which is a key reason why I think it has not come back.

 Like I said, today it’s 100% gone.
 The only thing that remains is some of the scarring from it.
-I’ve been told the Beautycounter Overnight Resurfacing Peel works wonders for that, so I just ordered some.
+For that, I’m using the Beautycounter Overnight Resurfacing Peel.
 That said, a little scarring can be covered up with makeup.
 For that, though, refer back to #3. 🙂

 I truly hope if you suffer with Perioral Dermatitis that this post helped direct your own journey in new ways.
 I’m always here listening.

-Want more?
-Grab The Gutsy Girl’s Bible: an approach to healing the gut or sign up for my Safer Skincare e-newsletter.
+- The Gutsy Girl’s Bible: an approach to healing the gut

 You will heal.
 I will help.